Need help?

 What forms of long-term support does Cambi offer?

-Cambi's Services division has several long-term offerings for clients after it has a THP system installed and commissioned.
-These include but are not limited to technical support during annual shutdowns, site management services, operator training, the sales of spare parts, the provision of upgrades and expansions, and real-time monitoring of the THP system via Cambi PLUS.
-Cambi PLUS is a digital platform for THP system monitoring that can provide clients with data and recommendations for efficiency.
+Cambi's Services division has several long-term offerings for clients after a THP system commences operations.
+These include but are not limited to technical support during annual shutdowns, site management services, operator training, the sales of spare parts, the provision of upgrades and expansions, and real-time monitoring of the THP system via Cambi Plus.
+Plus is a digital platform for THP system monitoring that can provide clients with data and recommendations for efficiency.

 How does the implementation process look?